Extraterrestrial atmosphere

 Graphs of escape velocity against surface temperature of some Solar System objects showing which gases are retained.
 The objects are drawn to scale, and their data points are at the black dots in the middle.

 The study of extraterrestrial atmospheres is an active field of research, both as an aspect of astronomy and to gain insight into Earth's atmosphere.
 In addition to Earth, many of the other astronomical objects in the Solar System have atmospheres.
-These include all the giant planets, as well as Mars, Venus and Titan.
+These include all the giant planets, as well as the other planets Mars, Venus and Titan, Triton, and Pluto.

 Several moons and other bodies also have atmospheres, as do comets and the Sun.
 There is evidence that extrasolar planets can have an atmosphere.
 Comparisons of these atmospheres to one another and to Earth's atmosphere broaden our basic understanding of atmospheric processes such as the greenhouse effect, aerosol and cloud physics, and atmospheric chemistry and dynamics.

 In September 2022, astronomers were reported to have formed a new group, called "Categorizing Atmospheric Technosignatures" (CATS), to list the results of exoplanet atmosphere studies for biosignatures, technosignatures and related.